djanka2/blockSQP/README.md

 Licensing
 =========

-The library is published under the very permissive zlib free software license which should allow you to use the software wherever you need.
+blockSQP is published under the very permissive zlib free software license which should allow you to use the software wherever you need.

 This is the full license text (zlib license):